mhinz/vim-signify/README.md

 Or just: sy

-Sy shows all added, deleted and changed lines since the last commit via Vim its sign column (and much more!)
+Sy shows all added, deleted and modified lines since the last commit via Vim its sign column.
+It supports several version control systems.

 It's fast, highly configurable and well documented.